School of Medicine

 Shoa L. Clarke, MD, PhD

-Bio Dr. Clarke is a preventive cardiologist and an instructor at Stanford University School of Medicine in the Department of Medicine.
+Bio Dr. Clarke is a preventive cardiologist and an instructor at Stanford University School of Medicine in the Departments of Medicine and Pediatrics.
 He earned his undergraduate degree in human biology from the Division of Nutritional Sciences at Cornell University before obtaining his MD and PhD (genetics) from Stanford University School of Medicine.
-He has completed clinical training in internal medicine (Brigham & Women’s Hospital), pediatrics (Boston Children’s Hospital), and cardiovascular medicine (Stanford Hospital).
-At Stanford, he served as Chief Fellow in the division of Cardiovascular Medicine.
+He has completed clinical training in internal medicine (Brigham & Women’s Hospital), pediatrics (Boston Children’s Hospital), and cardiovascular medicine (Stanford Hospital), and he is board certified in all three specialties.
 His research is focused on 1) understanding complex disease genetics in diverse populations, 2) integrating monogenic and polygenic risk with clinical risk, 3) large-scale phenotyping using the electronic health record.
 His clinical practice focuses on identifying risk factors for cardiovascular disease with the goal of promoting health and longevity through evidence-based personalized treatment.
 He is interested in developing family-centric approaches for the treatment of adults and children carrying high genetic risk for disease.

 Lindhard Family Professor in Pediatric Cancer Biology and Professor of Pathology